LOUISVILLE ANZEIGER

 October 5, 1861

 The undersigned is authorized by General Anderson to form a company for pioneer service, and calls for furniture makers, carpenters, wagoners, blacksmiths, saddlers, as well as strong people, who know how to handle a shovel and axe.
 The terms are: $13 per month, and for each day the company works on road building or entrenchments, 25 Cts. extra for each day on palisades or bridge building 40 Cts. extra.
 Each family of a soldier of this company receives, as soon as he is sworn in, a dollar per week in advance.
 The company is all-German.
-Who wants to enroll, may apply at Birkel's Grocery, Market Street, between 14 and 15th, or at Zöller on 3rd Street, between Market and Jefferson, as well as in the old Swiss Hall, between Hancock and Jackson.
+Those who want to enroll may apply at Birkel's Grocery, Market Street, between 14th and 15th [Streets], or at Zöller on 3rd Street, between Market and Jefferson, as well as in the old Swiss Hall, between Hancock and Jackson.

 August Stein